How Reverse and Regular ETF Splits Work

 ETF Split Definition

 An ETF split is the process of taking the number of outstanding shares and doubling the volume while splitting the price.
-Typically ETFs splits are two-to-one, but they can occur on different ratios such as three or four to one.
+Typically, ETF splits are 2-for-1, but they can also occur on ratios of 3-for-1 or 4-for-1.

 How Does an ETF Split Work?

 Say, for example, that an ETF is trading at $100 and has 500,000 outstanding shares.
-If a two-for-one ETF split is announced, the stock price (barring any news or other market factors), will split to $50, and the number of outstanding shares will double from 500,000 to 1,000,0000.
+If a 2-for-1 ETF split is announced, the stock price (barring any news or other market factors) will split in half to $50, and the number of outstanding shares will double from 500,000 to 1 million.

-Splits don’t always occur on a two to one ratio, and sometimes ETFs can split three or four ways.
-Using the same example, say the split was four-to-one.
-You would now own 4 shares of the ETF at $25 each, but your total portfolio would still be worth $100 (4 shares x $25).
+Splits don’t always occur on a 2-for-1 ratio, and sometimes ETFs can split three or four ways.
+Using the same example, say the split was 4-for-1.
+You would now own four shares of the ETF at $25 each, but your total portfolio would still be worth $100 ($25 x 4 shares).

 Why Do ETFs Split?

 In most cases, ETFs split to make the price more attractive and reachable for potential investors.
 If you could buy an ETF for $50 or $100, which would you choose?
-There are many factors involved–amount of outstanding shares, research, market conditions, and more–but still, if an investor likes a particular fund, it looks more attractive at $50 than $100 and he can buy more shares within his budget at $50 than he can at $100.
+There are many factors involved—amount of outstanding shares, research, market conditions, and more—but still, if an investor likes a particular fund, they can buy more shares within their budget at $50 than they can at $100.

 Reverse Split Definition

 Uneven Reverse ETF Splits

-So staying with the example, you own 4 shares at $10.
-A three-for-one split is announced.
+So staying with the example, you own four shares at $10 when a 3-for-1 split is announced.
 You now own one share at $30 and a third of a share, which is theoretically worth $10 ($30 / 3).
 But instead of carrying a third of a share, you will just get $10 cash in your portfolio.
 So your ETF share is worth $30 and you have $10 in cash.
 Total value = $40 ($10 cash + $30 share).
 Your total portfolio value is still the same post-reverse split as it was pre-split.

 Why Do Reverse Splits Happen?